zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/extract/extract.md

 ## Introduction

-This lab walks you through the steps to create an Extract and a Distribution Server Path in the on premise or Marketplace Oracle GoldenGate Administration Server console.
+This lab walks you through the steps to capture and send data to OCI GoldenGate using an on premise or Marketplace Oracle GoldenGate instance.
+You'll create an Extract to capture data from the source database, a Distribution Path to initiate sending the data to the target, and a Replicat to consume the data received.

 Estimated Lab Time: 5 minutes

-### About Extracts and Distribution Server Paths
+### About Extracts, Paths, and Replicats
 An Extract is a process that extracts, or captures, data from a source database.
 A Distribution Path is a source-to-destination configuration that uses the Distribution Server.
+A Replicat is a process that delivers data to the target.

 ### Objectives